ErpNetDocs/tech/modules/crm/pricing/line-discounts/configuration.md

 These fields control that behavior:

 - **Priority** – ranks applicable line discounts for the same level.
-- **Discount Level** – determines which discount field in the sales document line is affected.
+- **Discount Level** – determines which discount field in the sales order line is affected.

-A line discount with **Discount Level = 1** can populate the **Level 1 Discount** field in the sales document line.
+A line discount with **Discount Level = 1** can populate the **Level 1 Discount** field.
 A line discount with **Discount Level = 2** can populate the **Level 2 Discount** field.
 A line discount with **Discount Level = 3** can populate the **Level 3 Discount** field.

 The selected line discount also provides the value for the corresponding discount percent field.
-The final calculated result is reflected in the **Line Standard Discount Percent** field of the sales document line.
+The final calculated result is reflected in the **Line Standard Discount Percent** field of the sales order line.

 For more information about applying discounts from multiple levels and how the final standard discount is accumulated, see [Multi-level line discounts](concepts/multi-level-line-discounts.md).